gabgarar/SunMap/README.md

 The highlight of the application is the transformations, which allow the development of synoptic maps from a sequence of images.

 This first version, developed in Python code, allows to obtain a light solar image editing tool, offering two modes, one in graphical interface (crossEditorGraphic) and the other on terminal (batch).

-You can install all the dependencies of the program with the installation executable, which contains a list of pip commands.
+You can find an installation guide in English and Spanish from the folder DOCS_Install.

 To be able to use the program, a 64-bit architecture is required, python installed for said architecture and with a version 3.7.8 or lower.